clarayuan/fulfillmentcenterone-service/README.md

 ## Installation Overview

 This is the REST service for fulfillment center one in my Pluralsight Apache Camel course.
 The project was built using a Maven archetype for Jersey.
 The project was built with the following:

 ..* Implemented on Windows 8.1, 64-bit
-..* Eclipse
 ..* JDK 1.7.0_45
 ..* Maven 3
 ..* Jersey 2.14